-In this brief guide, we’ll provide a step-by-step guide on how to use Google’s mobile-friendly website test, discuss how easy it is for users to use websites on mobile devices, and outline some critical pointers for creating a mobile-friendly website.
+In this guide, we’ll provide step-by-step assistance on how to use Google’s mobile-friendly website test, discuss how easy it is for users to use websites on mobile devices, and give you tips for creating a mobile-friendly website.

-- How do I Test my Pages for Mobile-Friendliness?
+- How do I test my web pages for mobile friendliness?